-Bylaws & Code of Ethics and Professional Conduct
+Bylaws and Code of Ethics and Standard of Professional Conduct

 (Reference Article II, Section 2 of the KAM Constitution)